The observatory

 All the instruments are mounted on a plate and are moved by a special mount that follows the movement of the celestial objects under computer control.

 The club also has two All Sky cameras.
-The "All Sky 7" consists of seven individual cameras under a protective acrylic glass and is part of the "European All Sky7 Fireball Network".
+The first, an "All Sky 7", consists of seven individual cameras under a protective acrylic glass and is part of the "European All Sky7 Fireball Network".
 The network is in operation around the clock and the current images from many AllSky cameras at various locations, including the one in Zweibrücken, can be viewed at

 https://www.allsky7.net/index.html?&station=AMS59#liveview